imchillin/Anamnesis/CONTRIBUTING.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>↑ _[back to top](#table-of-contents)</sup>_

 ### Code contributions and pull requests
 You may wish to contribute to the project in a more developmental capacity.
-Please feel free to [discuss any potential updates](https://discord.gg/KvGJCCnG8t) you wish to make to the tool prior to submitting a pull request with the developers.
+Please [discuss any potential updates](https://discord.gg/KvGJCCnG8t) you wish to make to the tool prior to submitting a pull request with the developers.

 If you are simply using Anamnesis for its intended purpose and have no plans to develop for the project, this section is unlikely to be of use to you.